rhomobile/rhomobile-docs/docs/en/5.0.0/guide/runtime_config.md

 ## rhoconfig.txt

 ### What it affects

-The values in `rhoconfig.txt` control different aspects of your application, such as what page is loaded when the application starts or the address of the `RhoConnect` synchronization server, while those in `Config.xml` refer to features of the RhoElements runtime itself like what keys can be intercepted by the application or whether to preload modules on startup.
+The values in `rhoconfig.txt` control different aspects of your application, such as what page is loaded when the application starts or the address of the `RhoConnect` synchronization server, while those in `Config.xml` refer to features of the RhoElements runtime itself like what keys can be intercepted by the application or whether to pre-load modules on startup.

 Apart from the settings recognized by the platform, you can add arbitrary values that are specific to your application: